Abstract

 In this essay I have tried to advance the proposition that conjectural knowledge in

-the humanities is a manifestation of the inalienable human need to imagine what might have been or could be or almost was.
-This mandate of the subjunctive is beautifully conveyed by George Steiner in
+have been or could be or almost was.
+This mandate of the subjunctive is beautifully

 After Babel:

-It is the constructive powers of language to conceptualize the
+It is the constructive powers of

-world which have been crucial to man's survival in the face of ineluctable
+language to conceptualize the world which have been crucial to man's survival

-biological constraints, this is to say in the face of death.
-It is the
+in the face of ineluctable biological constraints, this is to say in the face

-miraculous — I do not retract the term — capacity of grammars to generate
+of death.
+It is the miraculous — I do not retract the term — capacity of

-counter-factuals, "if"-propositions and, above all, future
+grammars to generate counter-factuals, “if”-propositions and, above all,

-extinction of the individual.
+the extinction of the individual.
 We endure, we endure creatively due to our

-imperative ability to say "No" to reality, to build fictions of
+imperative ability to say “No” to reality, to build fictions of alterity,

-alterity, of dreamt or willed or awaited "otherness" for our consciousness to
+of dreamt or willed or awaited “otherness” for our consciousness to

 inhabit.